mochman/MMM-Nest/README.md

 		config: {
 			// See 'Configuration options' for more information.
 			token: '1234567890zbcdefghijkl', //Nest Token - REQUIRED
-			thermNum: 3 //Choose which thermostat - REQUIRED if you have multiple thermostats on the same account
+			thermNum: 3, //Choose which thermostat - REQUIRED if you have multiple thermostats on the same account
+			displayName: true //Display the thermostat name
 		}
 	}
 ]